CLodBard/SDAIA-Enablement/k8s-training-day-2/Week4Day2-k8s.md

 ---

-# DAY 1: DEPLOYMENTS, REPLICASETS & YAML MANIFESTS
+# DAY 2: DEPLOYMENTS, REPLICASETS & YAML MANIFESTS

-## Lab 1.1: Your First Deployment (30 minutes)
+## Lab 2.1: Your First Deployment

 ### Objective
 Create a simple Deployment with 3 replicas of nginx, understand how pods are managed.